paszu/3DSRepo/Part-4-(New-3DS).md

 20. Navigate to `sysUpdater.cia` and press A to install

 ##### Section II - Downgrading

-21. Open sysUpdater **on emuNAND**
-22. Press A to update emuNAND to 10.5.0 if your emuNAND is at or below 10.5.0, or press Y to downgrade emuNAND to 10.5.0 if your emuNAND is above 10.5.0
 26. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
 27. Open Decrypt9, then go to "EmuNAND File Options", then select the "EmuNAND Backup" option
 28. Backup your emuNAND to `emuNAND.bin`